Ward Johnson

 William Ward Johnson (March 9, 1892 – June 8, 1963) was an American lawyer and politician who served two terms as a U.S. Representative from California from 1941 to 1945.

 Biography

 Born in Brighton, Washington County, Iowa, Johnson attended the public schools at Brighton and at Twin Falls, Idaho, and the University of California at Berkeley in 1913 and 1914.

 He was graduated from the law school of the University of Southern California at Los Angeles in 1925.

+Career

 He served as member of the Idaho National Guard in 1910 and 1911.
 After that, he worked as bookkeeper, stenographer, and manager of an automobile company at Montpelier, Idaho, and Price, Utah from 1912 to 1918.

 He engaged in the mercantile business in Idaho and Utah from 1918 to 1922.

 He also engaged in the banking and oil business at Twin Falls, Idaho, and Long Beach, California.

 He was admitted to the bar in 1925 and commenced practice as a lawyer in Long Beach.